eried/DrowningWarnings/README.md

 # DrowningWarnings
-The original idea was ignited by Mikael after he saw https://www.itromso.no/nyheter/2018/05/26/Utleieb%C3%A5t-gikk-ned-i-uv%C3%A6ret-polske-turister-berget-av-lokale-redningsmenn-16775134.ece
+The original idea was ignited by Mikael after he saw an article about Polish tourists being located and rescued using the onboard Dualog GPS after the boat sunk https://www.itromso.no/nyheter/2018/05/26/Utleieb%C3%A5t-gikk-ned-i-uv%C3%A6ret-polske-turister-berget-av-lokale-redningsmenn-16775134.ece

-Tourists and inexperienced people have a hard time measuring the dangers while fishing.
+Tourists and inexperienced people have a hard time measuring the dangers while on boats.
 Our goal is to *detect and predict dangerous movements using ML*.

 ## First problem: Getting data
 Generate data in small scale using a controlled environment.